New year, new resolutions…but is it the same old information management game…?

 8. Review Your Policies and Procedures

 Many of the respondents in ARMA’s 2021 annual survey said that consistency in their information management programs was the biggest thing they struggled with last year.
-There’s no time like the new year for a review of what you’ve got documented in your organization’s information management policies and procedures.
+There’s no time like the new year for a review of what you’ve got documented in your organization’s information management program policies and procedures.

 9. Connect With Your Peers